 The first time I heard about this, I was really fascinated and beamed with delight.
 As an animal lover, too often we hear about sad stories of badly treated animals through the media or even witnessing these monstrosities with our very own eyes.

-So when I first heard about this annual tradition “désalpe” and the crowd it brings to welcome them home, I immediately perked up.
+So when I first heard about this annual tradition “désalpe” and the crowd it brings to welcome home the cows, I immediately perked up.
 I find this tradition both joyous and fascinating.
-It also tied me closer to my commitment of being here in Switzerland.
 And as you know, I am quite the curious girl.

 The charm of Charmey, Gruyère

-While actually being at the Charmey désalpe, I felt like a little kid incapable of calming down in a new experience.
-Overly excited, I had a huge smile on my face, filled with bursts of giggles each time I saw a group of cows and farmers in their local dress passing by and being cheered on.
+While at the Charmey désalpe, I felt like a little kid incapable of calming down in new surroundings.
+Overly excited, I had a huge smile on my face, filled with bursts of giggles each time I saw a new group of cows and farmers in their local dress passing by and being cheered on.
 Even the sweet groups of goats and farm-dogs made me beam with delight as they passed by.